tabithamoon/vrc-osc-miband-hrm/README.md

 This app allows you to send OSC messages of your heart rate using your smartwatch/fitness tracker to your VRChat Avatar/Chatbox.
 Basically you have 3 parameters to play with:
 - `Heartrate` sends float value from `-1` to `1`
+  - Configurable maximum, defaults to 255bpm
   - Use case: Displaying bpm counter
 - `Heartrate2` sends float value from `0` to `1`
   - Configurable maximum, defaults to 255bpm
-  - Easier to control animations
   - Use case: Multiplier in animation speed to match bpm
 - `Heartrate3` sends int value from `0` to `255`
-  - Useful for those who wanna bind specific event to specific heart rate
+  - Useful for those who want to bind events to heart rate
-  - Use case: changing your outfit on avatar to sport one when your bpm goes higher than 130
+  - Use case: changing your outfit on avatar to sports outfit when your bpm goes higher than 130

 ## Launch options
 Many parameters can be configured by running the app with specific launch options.